-While many hazards can lead to serious injuries, car accidents are among the most common.
+While many hazards can lead to severe injuries, car accidents are most common.
 In addition, motor vehicle accidents are also preventable.
 There are many different reasons why somebody could be involved in a car wreck.
 Some of these include speeding, driving while under the influence of drugs or alcohol, distracted driving, and weather-related issues.
-For these reasons, auto accidents are much more common than most people realize.
+Auto accidents are much more common than most people realize for these reasons.
 Some of the statistics regarding auto accidents that were recently published by the National Highway Traffic and Safety Administration (NHTSA) include:

 - In 2016, nearly 10 percent of people reported not wearing a seatbelt while driving.

-- In 2015, about 40 percent of people who ride motorcycles reported not wearing their helmet.
+- In 2015, about 40 percent of people who ride motorcycles reported not wearing their helmets.

-- Close to 100 people are killed in motor vehicle accidents, on average, on a daily basis.
+- Close to 100 people are killed in motor vehicle accidents, on average, daily.

 - Every year, millions of people suffer serious injuries that impact them for the rest of their lives.

 These numbers demonstrate that auto accidents are multifactorial.
-There are many different types of motor vehicle accidents and many various reasons why collisions occur.
+There are many different types of motor vehicle accidents, and various reasons collisions occur.
 The injuries that people suffer in a car crash are just as diverse.
 One of the most common injuries is a cervical sprain.What is the Cervical Spine?

-The spine is one of the most critical parts of the body.
-It connects the base of the skull to the rest of the body.
+The spine is one of the most critical parts of the body, and it connects the base of the skull to the rest of the body.
 The spinal cord is protected by bony segments called vertebrae.
-These vertebrae guard the nerves of the spinal cord against blunt and penetrating injuries that would otherwise cause severe nerve damage.
-The spine itself is broken up into different regions including the cervical, thoracic, lumbar, and sacral regions.
-The cervical area of the spinal cord is at the top just beneath the base of the skull.
+These vertebrae guard the spinal cord's nerves against blunt and penetrating injuries that would otherwise cause severe nerve damage.
+The spine is broken into different regions, including the cervical, thoracic, lumbar, and sacral regions.
+The cervical area of the spinal cord is at the top, just beneath the base of the skull.
 The cervical spine is the most mobile portion of the spinal cord.
-This mobility makes it flexible but also predisposes it to injury in a traumatic accident.Definition of a Cervical Sprain
+This mobility makes it flexible but predisposes it to injury in a traumatic accident.Definition of a Cervical Sprain

-As mentioned above, the spine is divided into multiple segments with the top part being the cervical region.
-For the neck to bend back and forth, there must be muscular tissues that support this motion.
-Some important ligaments and tendons join the muscles to the bone.
+The spine is divided into multiple segments, with the cervical region's top part.
+For the neck to bend back and forth, muscular tissues must support this motion.
+Some crucial ligaments and tendons join the muscles to the bone.
 In some cases, such as traumatic accidents, these muscles, tendons, and ligaments can be stretched farther than they should.
 When this happens, the muscle fibers could tear slightly.
 The ligaments and tendons could become partially detached from the spine.
 This is called a cervical strain or sprain, also known as a sprained spine.
 This can be very painful, and it can take several weeks or months to recover.
-In particularly severe scenarios, individuals could have pain for the rest of his or her life.How Does a Cervical Sprain Happen?
+In particularly severe scenarios, individuals could have pain for the rest of their life.How Does a Cervical Sprain Happen?

 There are multiple ways that a sprain of the spine could occur.
 Some of the ways that individuals might suffer a cervical whiplash injury include:

-Motor Vehicle Accident: Without a doubt, this is one of the most common mechanisms of a cervical strain or sprain.
-In an auto accident, there are powerful forces that could cause someone to change direction quickly.
-Even though individuals might be wearing their seatbelts, there is no restraint for the head.
+- Motor Vehicle Accident: This is one of the most common mechanisms of a cervical strain or sprain.
+In an auto accident, powerful forces could throw someone in a different direction quickly.
+Even though they may be wearing their seatbelts, there is no restraint for the head.
 This causes the neck to snap back and forth quickly.
 This can stretch the tendons in and around the cervical spine, leading to a wrenched neck.

-Bicycle Accident: Most people have heard the saying that once people learn how to ride a bike, they never forget.
-Unfortunately, no matter how comfortable someone is while riding a bicycle, an accident can occur.
-Perhaps this is due to an equipment issue.
-Maybe the rider is struck by a motor vehicle.
+- Bicycle Accident: Most people have heard that once people learn how to ride a bike, they never forget.
+Unfortunately, no matter how comfortable someone is while riding a bicycle, accidents can occur.
+Perhaps this is due to an equipment issue, and maybe the rider is struck by a motor vehicle.
 Even though a helmet can protect an individual against a traumatic brain injury, a whiplash injury of the cervical spine can still occur.

-Slip and Fall Accidents: A slip and fall accident can also lead to a cervical sprain.
-When people slip and fall, whether it is on a wet floor or an icy sidewalk, they can strike their head and neck on the ground.
-This can strain the tendons and ligaments in the cervical spine, which could lead to a severe sprain.
+- Slip and Fall Accidents: A slip and fall accident can also lead to a cervical sprain.
+When people slip and fall, whether, on a wet floor or an icy sidewalk, they can strike their head and neck on the ground.
+This can strain the tendons and ligaments in the cervical spine, leading to a severe sprain.

-Ultimately, these are only a few of the endless number of mechanisms by which people could stretch and damage their cervical spine.
+Ultimately, these are only a few of the endless mechanisms by which people could stretch and damage their cervical spine.
 Sometimes, people might not be able to tell that they have hurt their back.
-It is vital for everyone to understand some of the most common symptoms that indicate neck ligaments pain.
+Everyone needs to understand some of the most common symptoms of neck ligaments pain.

-Watch YouTube Video: Neck Strains and Sprains.
-The short video below provides a 3-dimensional look at how a cervical sprain can occur and how the injury can affect the rest of the body.Symptoms of a Cervical Spine Sprain
+Watch YouTube Video: Neck Strain.
+The short animated video below provides a 3-dimensional look at how a cervical sprain can occur and how the injury can affect the rest of the body.Symptoms of a Cervical Spine Sprain

 If someone has suffered a cervical neck sprain, there are a variety of symptoms that might appear.
-It is essential for everyone to remember that some people might experience more than one of these symptoms while others might only have a single manifestation.
+Everyone needs to remember that some people might experience more than one of these symptoms while others might only have a single manifestation.
 If these symptoms show up after a traumatic accident, people need to seek the attention of a medical professional.
 Some of the most common symptoms of a cervical sprain include:

-- Chronic, nagging pain that shows up in the neck and gets worse with movement, particularly with a rotation of the neck.
+- Chronic, nagging pain that shows up in the neck and gets worse with movement, particularly with a neck rotation.